A Framework for Symmetric Self-Intersecting Surfaces: Computation of Outer Hull and Chambers

-\begin{proof} Since the complex is intersection free, either $n_0$ or $-n_0$ is a corrected orientated normal if we know that $t_0$ lies on the outer hull.
-Additionally, we may assume that, up to rotation, the $x$-value of $C(v_0)$ is a strict maximum.
-Then proceed by contraposition.\\ So let $(t_0,n_0)$ be wrongly oriented, thus either $t_0$ is not part of the outer hull, or $n_0$ is pointing inwards.
-Then from all points $p\in t_0$, we hit another point $h_p\in X$ when travelling along $p+\alpha n$, $\alpha \geq 0$.
-Since the complex is intersection-free, if $p$ is not a vertex, then $h_p \neq p$. \\ Label the vertices of $t_0$ now such that the edge $e$ connects $v_0$ and $v_1$ and call $e'$ the edge connecting the third vertex $v_2$ to $v_0$.
-Then take a sequence $l_n \in e'$ that converges to $v_0$.
-The corresponding sequence $h_{l_n}$ also converges to $v_0$ by maximality of $v_0$ and positive $x$-coordinate of $n_0$.
-Since we only have finite amount of faces in our model, there is a minimal face diameter, thus we can assume that without loss of generality, $h_{l_n}\in t'$ for some face $t'$.
-Now the fact that $X$ is intersection-free forces $v_0 \in t'$ and since we can hit $t'$ along $e'$ via $n$, the other two vertices of $t'$ have to have $x$-value greater than $v_2$.
-It holds that $e$ can be reached via two edge-face paths from $t'$, since $X$ is a closed surface.
+\begin{proof} Since the complex is intersection free, either $\Tilde{n}$ or $-\Tilde{n}$ is a corrected orientated normal if we know that $\Tilde{t}$ lies on the outer hull.
+Additionally, we may assume that, up to rotation, the $x$-value of $\Tilde{v}$ is a strict maximum. \\ So assume $(\Tilde{t},\Tilde{n})$ to be incorrectly oriented, thus either $\Tilde{t}$ is not part of the outer hull, or $\Tilde{n}$ is pointing inwards.
+Then from all points $p\in \Tilde{t}$, we hit another point $h_p\in X$ when travelling along the line $p+\alpha \Tilde{n}$, $\alpha \geq 0$.
+Since the complex is intersection-free, if $p$ is not a vertex, then $h_p \neq p$. \\ Label the vertices of $\Tilde{t}$ such that the edge $\Tilde{e}$ connects $\Tilde{v}$ and $v'$, and call $\hat{e}$ the edge connecting the third vertex $v_2$ to $\Tilde{v}$.
+Then take a sequence of points $\ell_n \in \hat{e}$ that converges to $\Tilde{v}$.
+The corresponding sequence $h_{\ell_n}$ also converges to $\Tilde{v}$ by maximality of $\Tilde{v}$ and positive $x$-coordinate of $\Tilde{n}$.
+Since we only have finitely many faces in our model, there is a minimal face diameter, thus we can assume that without loss of generality, $h_{\ell_n}\in t'$ for some face $t'$.
+The fact that $X$ is intersection-free forces $\Tilde{v} \in t'$ and since we can hit $t'$ along $\hat{e}$ via $\Tilde{n}$, the other two vertices of $t'$ have to have $x$-value greater than $v_2$.
+Thus, $\Tilde{e}$ can be reached via two edge-face paths from $t'$, since $X$ is a closed surface.
 In at least one direction, there can never be vertices that do not have $x$-value greater than $v_1$ as else there would need to be a self-intersection present.
-Thus there exists a vertex $v$ with $x$-value greater than $v_1$ that is incident to a face $t''$ that contains $e$ (so that $v$ is not incident to $e$).
-But this contradicts the choice of the normal $n_0$, so $(t_0,n_0)$ is correctly oriented. \end{proof}
+Thus, there exists a vertex $v$ with $x$-value greater than $v_1$ that is incident to a face $t''$ that contains $\Tilde{e}$ (so that $v$ is not incident to $\Tilde{e}$).
+But this contradicts the choice of the normal $\Tilde{n}$, so $(\Tilde{t},\Tilde{n})$ is correctly oriented. \end{proof}